-- Cross-curriculum assignments (part A of assignment completed in one course, part B in a second course), program portfolios (create a portfolio from first semester to final semester), and collaborative webpages are excellent ways for students to demonstrate these EES skills over time – by developing something that is added to from semester to semester.
+- Cross-curriculum assignments (part A of assignment completed in one course, part B in a second course), program portfolios (create a portfolio from first semester to final semester), and collaborative webpages are excellent ways for students to demonstrate these EES over time.

-- Student led projects such as when students plan and implement a campus-events, community events, business project, applied research projects are excellent ways to demonstrate the integration of higher level thinking skills and abilities including critical thinking and problem solving.
+- Student led projects such as when students plan and implement campus-events, community events, business project, applied research projects are excellent ways to demonstrate the integration of higher-level thinking skills and abilities including critical thinking and problem solving.